venustrinemars/venustrinemars/README.md

 - 👋 Hi, I’m @venustrinemars
 - 👀 I’m interested in ...
-A lot of things
+Coding, Astrology, Soap making, and Botany.
 - 🌱 I’m currently learning ...
-Graphic and Web Design
+Graphic and Web Design.
 - 💞️ I’m looking to collaborate on ...
-Not sure yet
+Small business websites.
 - 📫 How to reach me ... maryam.knowles001@mymdc.net
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-I'm left handed :D
+I'm left handed.

 <!---
 venustrinemars/venustrinemars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.